Saliva its properties. Saliva. Salivation. The amount of saliva. The composition of saliva. primary secret. Why is saliva viscous and foamy

 Bicarbonates

-Within 40-60 mM / l
+Within 40-60 mM/l

 Table 2 - Saliva proteins

-Proteins secreted by the glands
+Proteins secreted by glands

 Whey proteins